top of page

 Islamic psychology serves as a foundational framework for Maryam Tree Center’s work.
 Psychological well-being is understood as a multidimensional process shaped by moral, spiritual, emotional, social, and environmental influences, including the institutional environments that structure daily life and determine access to care and support.

-Center for Accountable Systems Research
+Center for Accountability & Research

-The Center for Accountable Systems Research develops interdisciplinary research initiatives examining how institutional systems shape psychological functioning and population-level mental health outcomes across healthcare, social service, and correctional environments.
+The Center for Accountable & Research develops interdisciplinary research initiatives examining how institutional systems shape psychological functioning and population-level mental health outcomes across healthcare, social service, and correctional environments.
 The Center is grounded in the premise that individual mental health cannot be fully understood or improved without addressing the structural conditions and systemic practices that influence behavior, access to care, and long-term well-being.

 The Center’s work focuses on identifying patterns of accountability, inefficiency, and harm within institutional systems, with particular attention to how policies, system structure, and resource distribution impact vulnerable and underserved populations.
 Through empirical research, data analysis, and applied behavioral frameworks, the Center evaluates how systems either support or undermine psychological stability, treatment engagement, and health equity.